Yellowen/Faalis/docs/guide/dashboard.md

 mount point and just contains necessary views and controllers to do **CRUD** actions on `Faalis::Users` and `Faalis::Group` models.
 Basically just working with users, groups and their permissions.

+Before continue you should be aware of two main rules:

+1- Dashboard subsystem is just like a normal Rails application.
+There is nothing magical about it.
+So you can easily do what ever you like with Rails for your dashboard. **Faalis** just provides easier way to do the whole thing.

+2- If you use the **Faalis** approach to extend your dashboard you should know that models play the main role in **Faalis** dashboard's scenario.

 Let's explain the **dashboard** system in the hard way first.
 If you don't like the hard way approach skip it.